Bounded KRnet and its applications to density estimation and approximation: B-KRnet

-The Rosenblatt transformation \cite{tang2020deep} defines a lower-triangular mapping from an arbitrary random variable to a uniformly distributed variable and we relax it to be block-triangular for more flexibility.
-It is worthy of mentioning that in general $f_{KR}=[[\hat{f}_1,\hat{f}_2],\hat{f}_3,\dots, \hat{f}_K]$ if dim$(\bm{x}^{(1)})=1$ since the coupling layer (see section \ref{sec:CDF}) requires at least two dimensions and we need to combine $\hat{f}_1$ and $\hat{f}_2$ together.
-For simplicity, we assume that dim$(\bm{x}^{(k)})=1$ in this work.
-Then our B-KRnet is mainly constructed by two loops: outer loop and inner loop, where the outer loop has $K-1$ stages, corresponding to the $K-1$ mappings $f_k$ with $k=2,\ldots, K$ and the inner loop $f_k$ has $l_{k}$ stages, corresponding to the number of coupling layers.
-Namely, \begin{itemize} \item Outer loop. $\bm{z}=\left( \right)\circ\cdots\circ\left( \right)\circ f^{outer}_{[1]}\circ L_{lin}(\bm{x})$ where $L_{lin}$ is a linear layer defined by equation \eqref{eqn:affine_linear_layer} and $I_k$ is an identity mapping.
-Denote
+where \(\tilde{f}_k:[-1,1]^{\sum^k_{i=1}d_i}\to[-1,1]^{\sum^k_{i=1}d_i}\) is a mapping of \(\bm{x}^{(1:k)}\) and \(\tilde{f}_k\) can be constructed by several simple bijections.
+Thus B-KRnet is mainly constructed by two loops: outer loop and inner loop, where the outer loop has $K$ stages, corresponding to the $K$ mappings in equation \eqref{eqn:B_KRnet_stru}, and the inner loop means that each $\tilde{f}_k$ consists of $l_k$ coupling layers as shown later in equation \eqref{eqn:CDF_composition}.
+Namely, \begin{itemize} \item Outer loop.
+We rewrite equation \eqref{eqn:B_KRnet_stru} for convenience in the following description: